wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 The figure below illustrates this more clearly (again, taken from the DQN paper [2]) with the game of pong as an example.
-The agent's action-value function tell us how well is a certain action in a certain situation, and as you can see in the states labeled with (2) and (3) the function estimates that action Up will give a greater return than the other two actions.
+The agent's action-value function tell us how well is a certain action in a certain situation, and as you can see in the states labeled with (2) and (3) the function estimates that action UP will give a greater return than the other two actions.

 {{<figure src="/imgs/img_rl_qfunction_intuition.png" alt="fig-rl-qfunction-intuition" position="center"